NCICCGPO/gdan-tmp-models/jadbio/README.md

 # JADBio
-### Files
+### Predictions file
-`results file` is csv file where there is a SampleID column and is followed by the probability for each cancer subtype.
+Each run of a JADBio model produces a single csv results file, where the first column contains the sample ID, while the following columns contain the probability for each cancer subtype.
 The overall predicted subtype can be determined by taking the largest probability for each sample.

-`.bin` file is associated with the best model.